simon-glitch/simon-glitch.github.io/JS/def.md

 stage 5 ; statements and expressions

-; automatically makes anything inside parenthesis have to be an expression expression =
+; automatically makes anything inside parenthesis or square brackets have to be an expression expression =
-    brackets.parens
+    extract brackets.parens 1 or
+    extract brackets.squares 1

 ; if - else statements
     ; look at how easy it is
     statement.if =
-        if brackets.parens statement
+        \if brackets.parens statement
-        optional(else statement)
+        optional (\else statement)
 ; for loops
     statement.for =
-        for brackets.parens statement
+        \for brackets.parens statement
     ; the parens after `for` are called a "for statement" expression.for_statements =
         extract statement.for 1